Programme

 Foundation representative speaker: Albert Carbonell, Spanish patient association FAMILIA GA1, Spain

-“Unmet needs in PDE and GA1: patient insights from an international survey”
+“Unmet medical and psychosocial needs in glutaric aciduria type 1 and pyridoxine-dependent epilepsy: insights from an international patient survey”

 Foundation 2: YWHAG Foundation (www.ywhagfoundation.org)